 - A Boroughs should work with Clinical Commissioning Groups (CCGs) and other NHS and community organisations to: - identify and address local health and social care needs within Development Plans, taking account of NHS Forward Planning documents and related commissioning and estate strategies, Joint Strategic Needs Assessments and Health and Wellbeing Strategies - 2) understand the impact and implications of service transformation plans and new models of care on current and future health infrastructure provision to maximise health and care outcomes - undertake a needs assessment to inform Development Plans, including an audit of existing health and social care facilities.
-Needs should be assessed locally and sub-regionally, addressing borough and CCG cross-boundary issues - 4) identify sites in Development Plans for future provision, particularly in areas with significant growth and/or under provision and to address needs across borough boundaries

-- 5) identify opportunities to make better use of existing and proposed new infrastructure through integration, co-location or reconfiguration of services, and facilitate the release of surplus buildings and land for other uses. - B Development proposals that support the provision of high-quality new and enhanced health and social care facilities to meet identified need and new models of care should be supported. - C New facilities should be easily accessible by public transport, cycling and walking. - 5.2.1 London's health care services are vital to maintaining and improving Londoners' quality of life.
+Needs should be assessed locally and sub-regionally, addressing borough and CCG crossboundary issues - 4) identify sites in Development Plans for future provision, particularly in areas with significant growth and/or under provision and to address needs across borough boundaries - 5) identify opportunities to make better use of existing and proposed new infrastructure through integration, co-location or reconfiguration of services, and facilitate the release of surplus buildings and land for other uses. - B Development proposals that support the provision of high-quality new and enhanced health and social care facilities to meet identified need and new models of care should be supported. - C New facilities should be easily accessible by public transport, cycling and walking. - 5.2.1 London's health care services are vital to maintaining and improving Londoners' quality of life.
 The health service is also one of the capital's major employers, with over 200,00082 people working in the NHS in London.
 Several factors affect the demand for health services and facilities.
 These include a growing and ageing population, an increase in complex and long-term health conditions that need an integrated approach, and changes in patients' personal preferences.
 New treatments and technologies are also transforming the ability to predict, diagnose and treat conditions.
 Policies throughout the Plan seek to support preventative health measures and contribute positively to the wider determinants of health.
-This policy facilitates this by supporting the integrated service delivery of health and social care facilities and services. - 5.2.2 The NHS Long Term Plan83 builds on the NHS Five Year Forward View, which identified the need to prevent avoidable illness and transform the way that care is organised and delivered to meet increasing demands for healthcare within the resources available.
-It describes the following priorities: - increasing support for people to manage their own health better, for example through diabetes prevention and management and online therapies for common mental health problems
+This policy facilitates this by supporting the integrated service delivery of health and social care facilities and services.

-82 NHS Workforce Statistics, April 2018 https://digital.nhs.uk/data-and-information/publications/statistical/nhs-workforce-statistics/nhs-workforce-statistics-april-2018 82 The NHS Long Term Blog (NHS England Japuage 2010)
+82 NHS Workforce Statistics, NHS, April 2018 https://digital.nhs.uk/data-and-information/ publications/statistical/nhs-workforce-statistics/nhs-workforce-statistics---april-2018